Kietpawpan/infoX/README.md

 6. Batch scripts were learnt from http://www.youtube.com/user/CodeStop

 # Version History
+**1.3.9**
+- Improved the user interface of infoX
+- Functional in different computers.

 **1.3.8**
 - Improved script to specify the home drive.
 - Check the source code in a proper location, before installation starts.